alelys/YT_Playlist_Randomizer/README.md

 2. Click **Create Credentials → OAuth Client ID**
 3. Choose **Desktop App** as the application type
 4. Download the `.json` file (containing `client_id` and `client_secret`)
-5. Rename it to `client_secret.json` and place it in the project directory
+5. Rename it to `client_secret.json` and place it in the project "data" directory
 6. Add `http://localhost:8080/` to Authorized redirect URIs in your OAuth 2.0 Client options

 When you run the program for the first time, it will open a browser window asking you to sign in to your Google account.